Gunasundarinagalingam/technophile/CONTRIBUTING.md

 #### Methods

-There are two methods of creating a pull request for 'Techies':
+There are two methods of creating a pull request for 'technophile':

 - Editing files on a local clone (recommended)
 - Editing files via the GitHub Interface